Kobach’s take-no-prisoners style at forefront in Kansas race

 Critics such as Kansas Senate Minority Leader Anthony Hensley, a Topeka Democrat, have accused Kobach of engaging in “voter suppression.”
 And many election experts say voter fraud is extremely rare.

 But many GOP leaders across the country agree with him that it is rampant and requires tough ID laws.
-Trump named Kobach vice chairman of the president’s election-fraud commission, with Vice President Mike Pence as chairman.
+Trump named Kobach vice chairman of the president’s election fraud commission, with Vice President Mike Pence as chairman.

 Kobach’s voter ID efforts have taken some recent hits, though.
 In June, a federal judge found the Kansas law unconstitutional.
 And the commission found no evidence to support Trump’s claims of widespread voter fraud in the 2016 presidential election.

-Associated Press writer Jim Salter in St. Louis contributed to this report.
+AP reporter Jim Salter in St. Louis contributed to this report.